neural-computing/INM427-neural-computing-coursework/report/report.md

 For both models, the initial dataset was split into a training and testing dataset in a proportion of 70% and 30% respectively.

 During the initial training process, grid-search cross-validation was used to select the optimal hyperparameter configuration.
 The specific process used was k-fold cross validation, where k was taken as 5.
-Cross-validation is especially useful to get a better understanding of how well the data models generalise in the case of relatively small datasets - the original dataset has ~1000 rows.
+Cross-validation is especially useful to get a better understanding of how well the data models remain unbiased and generalise in the case of relatively small datasets - the original dataset has ~1000 rows.
 Mean test accuracy was used to determine the optimal set of hyperparameters for each model.

 To evaluate the performance of the trained models against the test set confusion matrices were plotted.
 As an additional step the precision for the legitimate class was taken as an optimising metric